Jeff Sale's Brief Biographical

 on challenging concepts in science.
 He has published and presented work

-in such diverse areas as visualization of electrophyisological data, virtual
+in visualization of electrophyisological data, virtual

 reality technologies applied to neurorehabilitation, distributed medical